FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 154: What is the characteristic of a two-points attractor in a dynamical system?**
+**What is the characteristic of a two-points attractor in a dynamical system?**
 - A) The system settles into one of two possible stable states.
 - B) The system’s states alternate randomly between two points.
 - C) The system never reaches any of the two points but orbits around them.